MolEvolEpid/hypermut3/README.md

 Hypermut 3 allows searching for mutations fitting a pattern you specify.
 The positions that match the upstream context pattern, followed by the specified mutation (relative to the reference sequence, assumed to be the first entered, and treated as ancestral) followed by the downstream context will be found.
+Matching can be performed in strict or partial mode and accounts for multistate characters.
 Matches to the opposite control pattern will be shown for comparison.
-The context requirements can be enforced on the reference sequence, or on the query sequence (recommended, especially if the reference is distant) or both.
+The context requirements can be enforced on the reference sequence, on the query sequence (recommended, especially if the reference is distant) or both.
 Fisher's exact test is then used to detect any increase of mutation for the specified context compared to the control context.

 ## Installation